| |

 used to prevent the driver from aggressively polling the server when there

 are no results available.
-The maxAwaitTimeMS option may
+ThemaxAwaitTimeMSoption may

-awaitData to specify the amount of time that the server
+be used in conjunction withtailableandawaitDatato specify the amount of time that the server

 should block when it reaches the end of the result set.